Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 460 2GB should perform quite a bit faster than the GeForce 9500 GT 1GB GDDR3 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 460 2GB should in theory be a lot better than the GeForce 9500 GT 1GB GDDR3 in general. (explain)

-Texel RateThe GeForce GTX 460 2GB is a lot (more or less 330%) more effective at texture filtering than the GeForce 9500 GT 1GB GDDR3. (explain)
+Texel RateThe GeForce GTX 460 2GB is a lot (approximately 330%) better at anisotropic filtering than the GeForce 9500 GT 1GB GDDR3. (explain)

-Pixel RateThe GeForce GTX 460 2GB is quite a bit (approximately 391%) better at AA than the GeForce 9500 GT 1GB GDDR3, and also will be able to handle higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 460 2GB is much (more or less 391%) better at AA than the GeForce 9500 GT 1GB GDDR3, and also able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison